kisielk/passpersist/README.rst

-PassPersist: A library for writing Net-SNMP pass_persist commands
+passpersist: A library for writing Net-SNMP pass_persist commands
 =================================================================

 Installation